mzazon/awesome-cloud-projects/aws/architecting-distributed-database-applications/architecting-distributed-database-applications.md

    echo "✅ Lambda function created in primary region"
    ```

-   The Lambda function is now deployed using Aurora DSQL's Data API, which provides a secure, serverless way to interact with the database without managing connections or credentials.
+   The Lambda function is now deployed with Aurora DSQL integration capabilities, providing a secure, serverless way to interact with the database and coordinate events across regions.

 6. **Create EventBridge Custom Bus**: